tindandelion/tindandelion.github.io/_posts/2015-04-26-inversion-of-control.md

 the flow of control is totally determined by the application's developer.
 However, it falls short when we start developing modern UI-based (or Web-based, for back-end geeks) applications.
 In applications of this kind, the main routine is almost identical for every application.
-Essencially, it's just an event loop that receives events from an operating system and dispatches them to application-specific event handlers.
+Essentially, it's just an event loop that receives events from an operating system and dispatches them to application-specific event handlers.